MAYANK12-WQ/Cracking-the-simulation-theory/README.md

 2. Tegmark, M. (2014).
 "Our Mathematical Universe"
 3. Greene, B. (2003).
 "The Elegant Universe"
 4. Barrow, J.D.
 (2007).
 "New Theories of Everything"
+5. Beane, S.R., Davoudi, Z., & Savage, M.J.
+(2014).
+"Constraints on the Universe as a Numerical Simulation"

 ---